Live donor kidney transplantation

 Step 1:

-you talk about it with the person you want to donate to (if you know who they are)
+- you talk about it with the person you want to donate to (if you know who they are)

 - you complete a donor registration and health questionnaire, giving as much detail as you can, and email it to the live donor coordinators.

-- the live donor coordinators will check your health questionnaire.
+- the live donor coordinators will check your health questionnaire

-they may contact you or your GP for more information if they have a concern about your health.
+- they may contact you or your GP for more information if they have a concern about your health

 - if your health questionnaire shows you are suitable, you will be asked to make a hospital appointment.

-Step 3: the first hospital appointment
+Step 3 – first hospital appointment:

 First, you will have a telephone appointment to provide information.
 Then you will have a clinic appointment for a health assessment and compatibility tests.
 These tests will discover your blood group and human leukocyte antigen (HLA) type.
 You will get an appointment for a telephone consultation where you will get your results.